risk-of-thunder/R2API/R2API.Director/README.md

 ## Changelog

+### '2.3.1'

+* Fixed the AddressableDCCSPool's ConditionalPool class not upgrading properly when it was using the new FamilyDCCSOption

 ### '2.3.0'

 * Added an "AddressReferencedFamilyDirectorCardCategorySelection" class, which is used to reference the FamilyDCCS from the base game